CodeYourFuture/syllabus/docs/git/index.md

 We tend to do the same four or five things in Git over and over again, but it can be easy to forget them.
 There's a handy reference at (TODO: Link to cheat sheet) to help you remember.
 We'll use it in our next exercise:

-### Exercise 3 (10 minutes)
+### Exercise 3 (15 minutes)

-Code Your Future has already pushed an example repository, so you're going to try to clone it from Github onto your computer.
+Code Your Future has already pushed an example repository, so you're going to try to clone it from GitHub onto your computer.

 Try following the instructions labelled "I want to get code from a repo onto my computer (Cloning)" from the Git cheatsheet.
-The repository we want to clone is (TODO: move to CYF): `https://github.com/illicitonion/cyf-demo-repo`.
+The repository we want to clone is `https://github.com/CodeYourFuture/cyf-demo-repo`.

 When you've finished the exercise, you should have `file.txt` open in VS Code.

 ## What did we just do?

-TODO: Diagram showing a teacher's copy, a copy on Github, and a copy on each of three students' laptops.
+TODO: Diagram showing a teacher's copy, a copy on GitHub, and a copy on each of three students' laptops.

 Each of you just cloned a repository which CodeYourFuture created onto your computer, and opened up your copy of one of the files.
 This is the process you're going to follow to get your homework every week.